zhouer/Sidekick/docs/python-development.md

 *   `run_forever()` now robustly waits for connection before blocking for task manager shutdown.
 *   Connection activation is an asynchronous process internally.
 Handlers for the core `CommunicationManager` are now passed during its `connect_async` call to prevent race conditions.
 *   Pyodide users continue to use an async-first approach.
+*   The `CPythonTaskManager` aims for a simpler, direct management of its background event loop.
+Potential deadlocks or unresponsiveness in the event loop (e.g., due to locks held by other parts of the system like `ConnectionService` while it synchronously waits for a task submitted to that same loop) will be exposed by timeouts in `CPythonTaskManager.submit_task()` or during `CPythonTaskManager.ensure_loop_running()`, rather than being masked by complex internal workarounds within the TaskManager itself.